Mechanical and Aerospace

 The Department of Computer Science and Engineering of the College of Engineering (fourth-largest college in engineering in Texas) at The University of Texas offers :

-• BS (Computer Engineering, Computer Science, Software Engineering)
+• list items BS (Computer Engineering, Computer Science, Software Engineering)

-• Master of Software Engineering and Ph.D. programs.
+• list items Master of Software Engineering and Ph.D. programs.

 The MS programs are divided into Thesis and non-Thesis tracks.
 MS in Computer Science and Computer Engineering consists of thirty credit hours inclusive of six hours for the thesis.
 Non-thesis options for MS in Computer Science and Computer Engineering are for thirty-six hours, while Masters in Software Engineering also requires a two-course arrangement towards the application of a software project along with thirty-six credit hours.